-Cooking oatmeal starts with choosing the type of oats for your time available and desired consistency.
+Making oatmeal starts with choosing the type of oats for your time available and desired consistency.

-- Quick-cooking rolled oats: These oats are cut into pieces and rolled thinner so they cook in about 1 minute on the stovetop.
+- Quick-cooking rolled oats: These speedy oats ($4, Target) are cut into pieces and rolled thinner so they cook in about 1 minute on the stove top.

-- Steel-cut oats: Also called Irish oats, Scotch oats, or pinhead oats, steel-cut oats are cut into several pieces and steamed but not rolled.
-They offer a chewier consistency.
-They take about 25 minutes to cook on the stovetop, or they can be cooked in a slow cooker.
+- Steel-cut oats: Also called Irish oats, Scotch oats, or pinhead oats, steel-cut oats ($4, Target) are cut into several pieces and steamed but not rolled.
+They offer a chewier texture and take about 25 minutes to cook on the stovetop, or can be cooked in a slow cooker.

 How to Make Oatmeal